Souths’ Walker being blackmailed: reports

-South Sydney playmaker Cody Walker has reported an incident to NSW Police, claiming he is being blackmailed.
+South Sydney playmaker Cody Walker will meet with the NRL’s integrity unit on Monday after he reported an incident to NSW Police, claiming he is being blackmailed.

-A number of media outlets reported that the NRL star went to police, saying he was asked for $20,000 to stop video footage of him kicking a man in the chest from going public.
+A number of media outlets reported that the NRL star had informed police that he had been asked for $20,000 to stop video footage of him kicking a man in the chest from going public.

-The Rabbitohs have acknowledged an incident involving Walker from October 2019 in a statement, saying the NRL integrity unit has been advised about the issue.
+The Rabbitohs have acknowledged an incident involving Walker from October 2019 in a statement and said the integrity unit has been advised about the issue.

 “The South Sydney Rabbitohs are aware of an incident involving player Cody Walker which took place in northern New South Wales in October 2019,” the club statement read.